-More than 20 million people are at risk of food insecurity and 5 million children are expected to suffer from acute malnutrition.
-Coordinated action by governments, donors, aid and development partners aimed at strengthening people’s resilience and providing them with basic social services has become a necessity.
+More than 30 million people are at present severely or moderately food insecure and it is foreseen that over 7 million will need emergency food assistance in 2016.
+Coordinated action by governments, donors, humanitarian and development organisations to strengthen people’s resilience and provide them with basic social services is a top priority.